MarccFly/AuthBox/README.md

-# NodeAuthKit
+# AuthBox

-NodeAuthKit is a Node.js authentication system designed to provide secure user management and JWT-based authentication, seamlessly integrated with SQL databases for robust data storage and querying.
+AuthBox is a Node.js authentication system designed to provide secure user management and JWT-based authentication, seamlessly integrated with SQL databases for robust data storage and querying.

 ## Features